nscad drawing lab - the time line

-2004: In response to an application from Dalhousie university cognitive neuroscientist Dr. Raymond M. Klein and NSCAD university art educator Bryan Maycock, SSHRC - Canada's Social Sciences & Humanities Research Council - provides funding to equip and sustain a laboratory where teaching observational drawing can be studied by artists, educators and scientists.
+2004: Based upon the initial experiment and following detailed discussion of how to proceed, Ray and I submit an application to SSHRC - Canada's Social Sciences & Humanities Research Council - to equip and sustain a laboratory at NSCAD where teaching observational drawing can be studied by artists, educators and scientists.
+One year later and with the help of SSHRC funding the first experimental study is mounted.

-2015: Dr. John Christie (Dalhousie university neuroscience faculty) joins the team and the Drawing Lab is reestablished for new SSHRC-funded research projects at NSCAD in the Academy Building.
+2015: John Christie (Dalhousie university neuroscience faculty) joins the team and, with renewed SSHRC support, the Drawing Lab is reestablished in NSCAD's Academy Building.

 2021: SSHRC awards a new Insight grant to the Drawing Lab.

-2015: Dr. John Christie (Dalhousie university neuroscience faculty) joins the team and the Drawing Lab is reestablished for new SSHRC-funded research projects at NSCAD in the Academy Building.
+2015: John Christie (Dalhousie university neuroscience faculty) joins the team and, with renewed SSHRC support, the Drawing Lab is reestablished in NSCAD's Academy Building.

 2021: SSHRC awards a new Insight grant to the Drawing Lab.